 Adult Daycare.
 An establishment devoted to providing daytime training, supervision, recreation, and often medical service for adults over eighteen (18) years of age.

-Adult Entertainment.
-An adult bookstore, adult motion picture theatre, adult mini motion picture theatre, adult motion picture arcade, adult cabaret, adult drive-in theatre, adult live entertainment arcade, adult massage parlor, or adult services establishment (or establishment that provides services, as defined by this section).

-Adult Entertainment and Sexually-Oriented Businesses.
+Adult Entertainment and/or Sexually-Oriented Businesses.
 Any commercial activity whether conducted intermittently or full time, which primarily involves the sale, display, exhibition, or viewing of books, magazines, films, photographs, or other materials, distinguished or characterized by an emphasis on matter depicting, describing, or relating to human sex acts, or by an emphasis on male or female genitals, buttocks, or female breasts; an adult live entertainment arcade, adult media store, adult retail store, adult cabaret, adult motel, adult motion picture theater, adult theater, adult drive-in-theater, lingerie modeling studio, adult massage parlor, sexual encounter establishment, escort agency, or, semi-nude model studio.
 The definition of Adult Entertainment and Sexually-Oriented Business shall not include: an establishment where a medical practitioner, psychologist, psychiatrist, or similar professional person licensed by the state engages in medically approved and recognized sexual therapy or research; or the practice of massage in any licensed hospital, or by a licensed physician, surgeon, chiropractor, or osteopath, or by any nurse or technician working under the supervision of a licensed physician, surgeon, chiropractor, or osteopath, or by trainers for any amateur, semiprofessional, or professional athlete or athletic team or school (including schools with students eighteen (18) years of age and older, e.g., college or university) athletic program.

 Adult Live Entertainment Arcade.
 Any building or structure which contains or is used for commercial entertainment where the patron directly or indirectly is charged a fee to view from an enclosed or screened area or booth a series of live dance routines, strip performances or other gyrational choreography, which performances are distinguished or characterized by an emphasis on specified sexual activities or by exposure to specified anatomical areas.